Rafkev/onlineCounter/readme.txt

 This is a simulated change for commit #498
 This is a simulated change for commit #52
 This is a simulated change for commit #96
+This is a simulated change for commit #126